 The specifications concerning the State of the Operator apply only when an aircraft is leased, chartered or interchanged and when a State is not the State of Registry and if it discharges in respect of these Regulations in part or whole, the functions and obligations of the State of Registry.

 The Bureau shall ensure that its investigation procedures and practices are compatible with the Convention on International Civil Aviation, and the Standards and Recommended Practices contained in International Civil Aviation Organisation Annex 13 to the Chicago Convention.

+Unless otherwise stated, the specifications in this Regulations apply to activities following accidents and incidents involving: a) manned aircraft; or b) as of 26 November 2026, remotely piloted aircraft (RPA) certificated in accordance with Annex 8 — Airworthiness of Aircraft and/or operated under an operator authorization in accordance with Annex 6 — Operation of Aircraft, Part IV — International Operations — Remotely Piloted Aircraft Systems.

 GENERAL